Dunmore Lang College

 Dunmore Lang College is a residential college of Macquarie University in Sydney, Australia.

 The college is a non-profit organisation, affiliated with the university.
 Established in 1972, it was named after John Dunmore Lang, the first Presbyterian clergyman in Sydney.
 He arrived in Australia in 1823.

 An influential figure in the early history of the college was Dorothy Isabel Knox, Principal of the Presbyterian Ladies' College, Pymble, who guided community appeals for suitable accommodation for ladies.
 Since a site at the University of Sydney could not be found, attention turned to the then new Macquarie University.

 Originally a ladies college, Dunmore Lang College soon became co-educational and in recent years a new wing was created expanding the college to accommodate about 260 students and new conference facilities.
 The college is fully catered and provides rooms with and without ensuites.

 Dunmore Lang College is governed by a board of directors.

 Facilities

 There are three common rooms in the college, one for general students with cable television, pool table, table tennis and couches, one common room is dedicated to senior students and one for postgraduate students.
 It is also utilized by the whole college when the main common room is being used by the colleges conference clients.
 The college also has its own library.
 There is also a room dedicated to Chiropractic study with a Chiropractic bed.

 Student association

-The college's student association is known as the ADS, which is affiliated with SAM (Students at Macquarie).
-They organise a variety of events throughout the year, including O-week and Dis-o-week activities and the annual pre-Conception Day party.
-Conception Day is an annual event at Macquarie University, a day music festival that commemorates the conception of Governor Macquarie.
+The college's student association is known as the ADS (Association of Dunmore Lang College Students).
+They organise a variety of events throughout the year, including O-week and other student events in the College.

-The ADS also organises the annual sporting competition and debating competition against its neighbour and friendly rival Robert Menzies College.